Captainmorgan37/ASP-FF-Dashboard/docs/flightaware_integration.md

 ### Exact HTTP traffic

-* When the Streamlit toggle **Use FlightAware AeroAPI for status updates** is enabled **and** credentials are provided, the dashboard performs a `GET` request to `/flights/{ident}` for each aircraft tail on the current schedule in order to hydrate departure/arrival events.【F:ASP FF Dashboard.py†L2132-L2195】【F:flightaware_status.py†L39-L92】
+* The Streamlit dashboard no longer issues direct AeroAPI requests for status updates.
+Departure and arrival events are driven by IMAP e-mail alerts or the optional DynamoDB webhook integration instead.【F:ASP FF Dashboard.py†L2693-L3114】
 * The application does **not** invoke any alert endpoints today.
-The only code that exercises `/alerts`, `PUT /alerts/{id}`, or related routes lives in the reusable helpers and their unit tests; they are not executed by the Streamlit runtime.【F:ASP FF Dashboard.py†L2132-L2195】【F:flightaware_alerts.py†L85-L199】
+The only code that exercises `/alerts`, `PUT /alerts/{id}`, or related routes lives in the reusable helpers and their unit tests; they are not executed by the Streamlit runtime.【F:ASP FF Dashboard.py†L2693-L3114】【F:flightaware_alerts.py†L85-L199】
-* As shipped, there are therefore no AeroAPI calls at all unless the dashboard operator opts into the status fetch toggle or imports the helpers in an external automation.
+* As shipped, AeroAPI calls only occur when you import the helpers in an external automation or run the accompanying CLI tools.

-To meet a “alerts only” requirement you can leave the toggle disabled (this is the default unless the operator explicitly turns it on) and rely on FlightAware alert deliveries via IMAP, or wire the alert helpers into your own provisioning script.
+To meet a “alerts only” requirement you can rely on FlightAware alert deliveries via IMAP, leverage the webhook pipeline, or wire the alert helpers into your own provisioning script.
 The repository now ships with a dedicated CLI wrapper, `tools/flightaware_alert_manager.py`, to make that setup straightforward.
 It exposes `list`, `ensure`, `set-endpoint`, and `delete` sub-commands that call the existing helper functions and can operate against either the live AeroAPI